-One of the most contentious areas that never seems to go away is around the matter of salary disclosure.
+One of the most contentious areas that never seem to go away is the matter of salary disclosure.

 Salary disclosure is that point during the initial conversation when your recruiter pops the question and wants to understand your current salary and any additional extras that you might receive as part of your remuneration.

 There is a logic behind why we do this, so I wanted to take the opportunity to provide a little insight into why we ask this question and how the terms we actually have in place with our clients mean we’re highly incentivised to help you.

 - We’re paid a percentage fee by our clients, which relates to your first salary

 One of the common negative opinions about recruiters is that we’re only concerned about the commission.
 It’s an upside to doing the job that we do, but far from the first or only priority that we have.

 However, if our client terms are related to your first-year salary it means that if we're able to secure you a higher salary, we'll also secure ourselves a higher fee.
 In simple terms, we’re incentivised to help you.

 - We provide clients with a free replacement if you leave within the guarantee period.

 The most common rebuttal we see to my first point is that ‘any fee is better than no fee’.
 However, our terms of business mean we actually guarantee your placement for a period of time after you start a position.

 If you feel like you’ve been ‘mis-sold’ or you feel underpaid / undervalued, you probably won’t stick around and we’ll be obliged to conduct the same search over without any additional fee.